Dorney and the Thames on Film

 Description of the walk

 Start & Finish: Ramblers car park, Boveney Road, Boveney SL4 6QQ.
 Grid ref: SU 938 777.
+The car park closes at 4pm.
 If closed for an event go to the car park mentioned in Waypoint 2.

 (S/E) Leave by the path at the far end of the car park, go through a gate and turn left past a further gate to a lane.
 Turn right along the lane, go over the cattle grid and past a barrier for 130m to a path on the left.
 DORNEY - The name comes from the Anglo-Saxon and means 'island of bumblebees'.
 The manor was mentioned in the Domesday Book, and famed for honey.
 The village contains a number of cottages which date from the 17th century.

-(1) Turn left into a field and walk along its left-hand edge.
+(1) Turn left into the field and walk along its left-hand edge.
 At the end, follow the path round to the right, continue for 150m and turn left through a gap in the hedgerow.
 Cross the footbridge into the next field ((A) Dorney Common).
-Bear right over the common towards the left-hand end of the houses.
-Cross the road to the left of the cattle grid, follow the riverbank and go through the kissing gate up to a track.
+Bear slightly left over the common towards the green farm buildings.
+Cross the road and head towards the gate in the hedgerow to the right of the farm.
+Go through the gate into a field and stay straight ahead uphill on a wide track.
+Follow this track as it descends, first to a crossing bridleway, and then to a major track junction at the bottom.

-(2) Turn left along a wide track for 750m to a T-junction.
-Turn right towards a bridge and, just before it, turn left along another wide track.
-Pass another bridge on the right after 200m and after a further 500m go through a gate and over the car park to a busy road.
+(2) Turn left along a wide track for 1.2km, ignoring all tracks to the left and right, to pass a barrier and over the car park to a busy road.
 Cross, turn left along the pavement and immediately right on a wide track.
-Continue beside the (B) Jubilee River for a further 240m to a path junction with a bridge on the right.
+Continue beside the (B) Jubilee River for a further 240m to a path junction with a bridge on the right (currently collapsed).

-(3) Turn left through a gate and follow an enclosed path between a paddock and a field to reach Court Lane.
-Turn right along the pavement, shortly passing the entrance to (C) Dorney Court on your left, to arrive at Dorney Burial Ground after 300m.
+(3) Turn left through a gate and follow the path between a paddock and a field to reach Court Lane.
+Turn right along the pavement for 300m, shortly passing the entrance to (C) Dorney Court on the left, to arrive at Dorney Burial Ground.
 Cross the road to the right of the lane to St James Church and turn right along the rough path that runs parallel to the road.
-At the left-hand bend, continue ahead through the entrance to Dorney Lake and walk along to the black entrance gates.
+Where the road bends to the right, continue ahead through the entrance to Dorney Lake and walk along to the black entrance gates.

-(4) Ahead is (D) the Eton Rowing Lake.
-Most days you are able to visit the site but you will need to return to this waypoint to continue the walk.
-Mr Brightside mobile cafe is usually nearby.
+(4) Ahead is the (D) Eton Rowing Lake.
+From April to September the grounds are closed.
+Check the website for further information.
 Just before the black entrance gates, turn right over the access road onto a wide, surfaced track.
 Follow this track all the way to the Thames riverbank at (5) .

 (5) Turn left and walk along the (E) Thames riverbank for about 3km.
 Shortly after a left-hand bend, walk past the large boat house and continue for a further 230m to a path on the left.